 How INVOcell Works

-After five days, the device is removed from the vagina and the embryos are removed from the device.
-The best quality embryo or embryos are transferred into the patient’s uterus and any additional high quality embryos are frozen for future use.
+The device is removed from the vagina after five days and the embryos are then removed from the device.
+The best quality embryo is transferred into the uterus of the patient.
+Any additional high quality embryos are frozen for future use.

 How INVOcell Can Lower Your Fertility Treatment Cost

 The first way that INVOcell can lower the cost of fertility treatments is that more expensive lab procedures, like those of traditional IVF, are not necessary with the INVOcell fertility treatment.
 Intracytoplasmic sperm injection, or ICSI, isn’t required and there is no need for incubation in the laboratory.

 Most traditional IVF cases use ICSI, where sperm are injected directly into the eggs.
 With INVOcell, however, the goal is for eggs to be fertilized naturally.
 Embryo incubation in a lab isn’t necessary either.
 The INVOcell device used for incubation replaces the need for the incubators used in traditional IVF treatments, reducing the cost of fertility treatments for patients.

 Another way in which INVOcell can reduce the cost of fertility treatment is the limited need for medications during the ovarian stimulation.
 Medication costs with INVOcell are typically a fifth of the medication cost of a traditional IVF cycle.
 Fewer ultrasounds and fewer appointments are required as well.